plaintextaccounting/plaintextaccounting/index.md

 If you need a rich GUI and lots of structure, you may prefer a more traditional GUI tool.

 **what are the alternatives&nbsp;?**\
-GNUCash or other FOSS tools, proprietary tools like Quicken/Quickbooks, online tools like Xero, spreadsheets, paper accounting.
+GNUCash, Grisbi, KMyMoney or other FOSS tools, proprietary tools like Quicken/Quickbooks, online tools like Xero, spreadsheets, paper accounting.

 **why is this better than QuickBooks&nbsp;?**\
 Your data remains accessible.